agent-0028/whence-jam-python/README.md

 > The verification steps in the dev plan do not match what you told me here during the last session.
 Please update the plan.

+I ran the verification steps myself then...

+> I ran the verification steps and I think it worked as expected.
+This was the output: `Installing the current project: whence-jam (0.1.0) Error: The current project could not be installed: No file/folder found for package whence-jam If you do not want to install the current project use --no-root.
+If you want to use Poetry only for dependency management but not for packaging, you can disable package mode by setting package-mode = false in your pyproject.toml file.
+If you did intend to install the current project, you may need to set packages in your pyproject.toml file.` Don't do anything else, I want to commit this set of changes.